The Bone Booster

 Too much calcium, usually from supplementation.
 Can lead to kidney stones a painful issue.
 High levels also interferes with the absorption of certain minerals; iron, zinc, magnesium, and phosphorus.
 Phosphorus is also an important mineral for bone health.
 If we have too much calcium in our system we cant absorb the important phosphorus.
 And therefore too much calcium effects our bone health.
 When we have too much calcium in our system its called Hypercalcemia.
 Elevated levels of calcium in our blood needs to be put somewhere.
 Our body loads our soft tissues with the extra calcium.
 This can lead to many problems associated with organs; the heart being one of them.
 Calcium also is helpful in nerves reactions.
 So too much can also effect our brains and nervous system.
 When we consume our calcium from food sources it is less likely for these issues to occur.

 I hope this information about calcium was helpful for you.
-If you have any questions or want to sit down and talk about your nutrition please send us an email at [email protected]
+If you have any questions or want to sit down and talk about your nutrition please send us an email at [email protected] or click the link below.

 Thank you all for your time and as always,